tperry2x-uk/OpenXTalk-Community-DPE/docs/development/testing.md

-# How to test LiveCode
+# How to test

 Tests are small programs that check that a particular, specific function works correctly.
-They are run automatically to check whether LiveCode works properly.
-They're really useful for ensuring that changes to one part of LiveCode don't break other things!
+They are run automatically to check whether it works properly.
+They're really useful for ensuring that changes to one part don't break other things!

-The main LiveCode engine repository contains the following sets of tests ("test suites"):
+The main engine repository contains the following sets of tests ("test suites"):

-* **LiveCode Script tests:** script-only stacks that are run using the LiveCode standalone engine.
-They test features of the LiveCode Script language.
+* **LiveCode Script tests:** script-only stacks that are run using the standalone engine.
+They test features of the Script language.
 * **LiveCode Builder tests:** LCB modules that are run using the **lc-run** tool.
 They test features of the LCB core language and standard library.
 * **LiveCode Builder Compiler Frontend tests:** Fragments of LCB code which are run through the compiler and check that the compile succeeds, or emits the correct warnings or errors.
 * **LiveCode Script parser tests:** Fragments of LCS code which are run through the parser and check that the compile succeeds, or emits the correct warnings or errors.